iblamecloud/Network-Scanner/README.md

 pip install scapy requests
 ```

-### How to Use:
+## How to Use:
--Clone or download the repository.
+- Clone or download the repository.
--Install the required libraries using pip.
+- Install the required libraries using pip.

--Run the script:
+Run the script:
 ```bash
 python network_scanner.py
 ```